saurabhbisht103-create/ai-brand-voice-generator/README.md

 📌 API ENDPOINT

-POST "/generate"

 The frontend sends:

-{
-  "description": "A modern skincare brand...",
+  1.description: "A modern skincare   brand...", 2.tone: "Friendly",
-  "tone": "Friendly",
-  "audience": "Young adults"
+  3.audience: "Young adults"
-}

 The Flask backend processes the request and returns the generated brand voice as JSON.